IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 1. The L2/L3 VPN is bound to a set of dedicated TE tunnels, which can compete for bandwidth with other tunnels.

-1. The L2/L3 VPN is bound to a set of TE tunnels which can shared with other services.
+1. The L2/L3 VPN is bound to a set of TE tunnels which can be shared with other services.

 1. The customer does not require isolation and may request a VPN service where the associated tunnels are shared across multiple VPNs.